 To perform a biopsy, a surgeon takes a tissue sample directly from the tumor mass they located with an imaging scan.
 Common biopsies used to confirm a biphasic mesothelioma diagnosis include fine needle aspiration or a standard surgical biopsy, such as a thoracotomy or laparotomy.

 Specialists then use a diagnostic technique called immunohistochemistry to obtain an accurate biphasic diagnosis.
 Pathologists, doctors who specialize in identifying cells, stain samples obtained from a biopsy with a dye that helps distinguish cancer cells.

 A correct diagnosis is essential for doctors to determine the right course of treatment.
 Misdiagnosed biphasic patients may not be considered for aggressive treatment options or curative chemotherapy.

 The availability of treatment options for a biphasic patient depends on the location of the tumor and the stage of cancer.

 Early-stage patients may be eligible for an aggressive combination of curative surgeries.

 Advanced-stage patients may only be eligible for palliative treatments designed to ease symptoms.
 A qualified mesothelioma specialist can determine which course of treatment can provide the most improved prognosis.

-The ratio of epithelioid and sarcomatoid cells also plays a role in the aggressiveness of a treatment plan.
-A tumor containing mostly epithelioid cells will be more receptive to aggressive treatments and than a tumor containing more sarcomatoid cells.
+The ratio of epithelioid and sarcomatoid cells may play a role in the aggressiveness of a treatment plan.
+A tumor containing mostly epithelioid cells will be more receptive to aggressive treatments than a tumor containing more sarcomatoid cells.